CLASSIFICATION NO. 762

 Duties may include but are not limited to the following:

-- Establishes or modifies child support orders; reviews case information; interviews custodial and non-custodial parents; establishes paternity as necessary; identifies obligor's wages and assets; initiates action to retain income tax records and obtain blood test court orders; negotiates equitable payment with obligor using Administrative Rule payment schedule and guidelines; presents testimony at administrative hearings to establish, enforce or modify child support orders; calculates proposed support amounts within guidelines.
+- Establishes or modifies child support orders using Administrative Rules and guidelines; reviews case information; interviews custodial and non-custodial parents; establishes paternity as necessary; identifies parties’ wages and assets; presents testimony at administrative hearings to establish, enforce or modify child support orders.

 - Reviews cases with existing child support court orders for non-custodial parent’s compliance; contacts obligors who have failed to make payments; negotiates payment of arrears with obligors and/or their attorneys; initiates action to modify child support court orders as appropriate.

-- Pursues legal support enforcement actions; initiates action to collect money through garnishment of wages and assets, unemployment compensation, income tax refunds and liens placed against property; initiates contempt of court orders, judgment debtor examinations and other legal remedies to collect child support; serves civil papers as necessary.
+- Pursues legal support enforcement actions; initiates action to collect money through garnishment of wages and assets, unemployment compensation, income tax refunds and liens placed against property; initiates contempt of court orders, financial disclosure examinations and other legal remedies to collect child support; serves civil papers as necessary.

 - Investigates and responds to case inquiries and complaints received in person, by telephone or letter; explains rules, laws and procedures for processing child support cases; communicates status of case, reasons for initiated actions and case history; clarifies amounts of garnishment, tax refund retained and arrearages; audits payment accounting entries and investigates discrepancies; refers discrepancies to appropriate agency for adjustment; initiates legal action to terminate child support orders, satisfy arrearages or review judgments; conducts efforts to locate alleged father or obligor.

-- Conducts administrative, attorney and non-attorney represented, court ordered judgment debtor examinations; determines obligor's wages, assets and ability to pay; negotiates equitable payment, agreement or stipulation.
+- Conducts administrative, attorney and non-attorney represented, court ordered financial disclosure examinations; determines obligor’s wages, assets and ability to pay; negotiates equitable payment, agreement or stipulation.

-- Assists with case preparation for court hearings or trials; prepares case history explanations; locates evidence and witnesses for contested paternity cases; testifies at judicial hearings as to reasoning for conclusions and other relevant information.
+- May assist with case preparation for court hearings or trials; prepares case history explanations; locates evidence and witnesses for contested paternity cases.

 REQUIRED KNOWLEDGE AND SKILLS